paulscherrerinstitute/scicat-cli/README.md

 ### General Informations

-For testing, just build `main.go` for each command:
+For testing, build the CLI tool as follows:

 ```
+cd cmd
-go build -o cmd/datasetIngestor/datasetIngestor cmd/datasetIngestor/main.go
+go build -o scicat-cli
 ```

-All applications are built automatically and can be downloaded from the [Releases](https://github.com/paulscherrerinstitute/scicat-cli/releases) section of this repo.
+The CLI is built automatically and can be downloaded from the [Releases](https://github.com/paulscherrerinstitute/scicat-cli/releases) section of this repo.

 To build the applications and target architectures locally, use GoReleaser.
 Check `.goreleaser.yaml` to see the configurations.
 To use GoReleaser, you can run the command `goreleaser release --snapshot --clean` in your terminal.
 This will build the binaries, create the archives and generate the changelog.
 The `--snapshot flag` ensures that no publishing will happen.